-Houston Career Institute's application for accreditation by the Accrediting Commission of Career Schools and Colleges (ACCSC) is pending.
+- Accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC).
 The Accrediting Commission of Career Schools and Colleges is listed by the U.S. Department of Education as a nationally recognized accrediting agency.
-The Accrediting Commission of Career Schools and Colleges (ACCSC) is located at 2101 Wilson Blvd., Suite 302, Arlington, VA, or call 703-247-4212, or visit their website at www.accsc.org.

-- Houston Career Institute is approved and regulated by the Texas Workforce Commission (TWC), Career Schools and Colleges Section, Austin, Texas. - Houston Career Institute is in the process of applying for a Certificate of Authorization to offer degree programs from Texas Higher Education Coordinating Board (THECB).
+The Accrediting Commission of Career Schools and Colleges (ACCSC) is located at 2101 Wilson Blvd., Suite 302, Arlington, VA, or call 703-247-4212, or visit their website at www.accsc.org. - Houston Career Institute is approved and regulated by the Texas Workforce Commission (TWC), Career Schools and Colleges Section, Austin, Texas. - Houston Career Institute is authorized to grant associate degrees, grant credits toward degrees, and to use certain protected academic terms, by the Texas Higher Education Coordinating Board (THECB).